If you’re thinking about streaming as a serious business endeavor, you’re in the right place.

 Hopefully, by going over the thing Mugs is doing in his streams, you now have a better idea of how to manage your streaming community.

-We talked about four pillars to a good community:
+We talked about four pillars to a building a community:

 The last thing I’ll say is that you must be consistent.
 Unless Mugs has declared otherwise, I fully expect to transition from my workday to a stream to enjoy some giggles and shooting every weekday.
 Give your followers the same certainty about your schedule.
 And if you can’t do this full time, that’s fine — stay consistent within the time you do have.